-Please note that ALL written assignments, such as lab reports and current news assignments, must contain PROPER, FULL sentences unless otherwise indicated.
+Please note that ALL written assignments, such as lab reports and in-lecture assignments that require detailed explanations, must contain PROPER, FULL sentences unless otherwise indicated.
 Where possible, assignments should be typed.
 This is part of functioning as a professional.
-All assignments are to be submitted/turned in by the beginning of the class session when they are due-including assignments posted in Canvas.
+All assignments are to be submitted by the beginning of the class session when they are due-including assignments posted in Canvas.